 - talking therapies, such cognitive behavioural therapy (CBT) or counselling

 - antidepressant medication such as Selective Serotonin Reuptake Inhibitors (SSRIs)

-The problem is, many people of colour are diagnosed as suffering from depression and offered SSRI’s, instead of being offered Vitamin D supplements, Light Therapy, or even COLOUR THERAPY (which isn’t even on their list!)
+The problem is, many people of colour are diagnosed as suffering from depression and offered SSRI’s (a chemical drug) instead of being offered Vitamin D supplements, Light Therapy, or even COLOUR THERAPY which isn’t even on their list!

-I used to suffer from SAD really badly, but in 2009 I intuitively healed myself by painting bright, vibrant paintings and hanging them on my walls (see my Art page!)
-During that particular winter, I noticed while painting that I wasn’t getting any of my usual symptoms, which led me to study the benefits of colour on the MIND and EMOTIONS.
+I used to suffer from SAD; each winter I would just want to just curl up underneath my duvet with the curtains closed; I lack energy, didn’t feel motivated to do simple tasks, and felt depressed.
+But in 2009 I intuitively healed myself by painting bright, colourful paintings and hanging them on my walls (see my Art page!)
+Since that winter, I noticed I wasn’t getting my usual symptoms, which led me to study the benefits of colour on the MIND and EMOTIONS.

-If you are unable to attend, you can still order your signed paperback:
+If you are unable to attend, you can still order your signed paperback from the BOOKS page!

 Haven’t read it yet?
 Start from Year One FREE!

 Visual & Spoken Word Artist|Author|Blogger|Events Host|Workshop Facilitator